Luchador/GUD/readme.md

-I use vbindiff while developing to quickly see what changes where if have a typo.
+I use vbindiff while developing to quickly see what changes where if I have a typo.

 vbindiff GE007.n64 /path/to/retail_ntsc_rom.z64